 GCSE Algebra and Number

 Algebra, in a sense, is the bones of GCSE Maths as it holds all of the other pieces together.
-When you learn the different forms equations can take and how to solve them, this knowledge will help you gain an understanding of other areas within the subject.
+When you learn the different types of equations and how to solve them, this knowledge will help you gain an understanding of other Maths areas you need to study.

-Luckily with algebra there is a sequence of steps or a process you can use as instructions to solve these types of problems.
-Algebraic questions may come in the form of a given equation or you may be provided with a problem where you will need to use the information to form the equation and then solve it.
+Luckily with algebra there is a sequence of steps you can use as instructions to solve these types of problems.
+Algebraic questions may come in the form of a given mathematical equation or you may be provided with a written problem where you will need to use the information to form the equation and then solve it.

 We’re here to help you run through the various types of questions you can be asked.
 Take a look at our GCSE Maths page for other maths topics and some revision tips and exam hints.

 Once you begin to understand how to simplify expressions, solving equations will become second nature to you.
-Start practicing the various types of questions and that you will be faced with in your exam including:
+Practising problems is an important part of understanding the subject and of your revision process.

 - Factorising Equations: To factorise an equation, look for the highest common factor (HCF) and divide your equation by this number.
 When factorising 12 + 4x, both numbers are divisible by 4 so it can be rewritten as 4(3 + x).
 Quadratic equations can also be factorised.
 For example, x²+ x can also be expressed as x(x + 1).